telent/nixwrt/README.md

     $ git clone git@github.com:telent/nixpkgs.git nixpkgs-for-nixwrt
     $ cd nixwrt

-The best way to get started is to read `backuphost.nix`, which consists of (a) boilerplate, (b) a base `configuration`, (c) an array of `wantedModules`, and (d) two targets `firmware` and `phramware` which build firmware images.
+The best way to get started is to read `examples/backuphost.nix`, which consists of (a) boilerplate, (b) a base `configuration`, (c) an array of `wantedModules`, and (d) two targets `firmware` and `phramware` which build firmware images.